ujjaldas132/tik-toc-toe/README.md

-tik toc game is creating using python. check out how to play and rules of this game https://www.wikihow.com/Play-Tic-Tac-Toe
+Tik Toc Toe game is creating using python. check out how to play and rules of this game https://www.wikihow.com/Play-Tic-Tac-Toe

 FILES: